Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 The live list of registered teams is available here: [Link to Form/Sheet] 🔴🔴

 **Tournament Capacity & Selection Criteria:**
+Registration for the LD Challenger Series 1 Open Qualifiers is fully open to the public, subject to the regional eligibility rules outlined in Section [Y] (Icelandic Residency/Nationality Requirement).

 The Open Qualifier features a strict maximum capacity of 20 teams.
 While registration is open to an unlimited number of applicants, entry into the active bracket is not guaranteed by registration.